-Some X extensions are not supported by SGI Xinerama-for example, the XSGIvc extension, which permits control of video operations on the base graphics hardware, and

-XReadDisplay, which allows a client to read device-independent image information from the screen.
-Applications using these X extensions, such as oglsnoop, will not function properly.
+Some X extensions are not supported by SGI Xinerama-for example, the SGI-VIDEO-CONTROL extension, which permits control of video operations on the base graphics hardware, and SCREEN-SAVER, which is used by some screen saver programs.
+Applications using these X extensions may not function properly.
 The behavior of these applications started in unaware mode is undefined, though they will generally behave correctly on screen 0 or in aware mode.